geonmo/htcondorce_on_vagrant/README.md

-# Install HTCondor-CE on vagrant system
+# HTCondor-CE installation on vagrant system
 These codes are written based on the code to explain how to install HTCondor-CE in UMD middleware environment.

 You can run the code sequentially to see how HTCondor-CE is working and what packages you need.